 An Environment and Social Justice Conversation brings together activists from America, Europe, and Israel to network and collaborate.
 June 15-18, 2012

 Hazon’s food work began in 2004 and now serves as a leader in the Jewish Food Movement.
 Our programs bring together foodies, chefs and activists with community leaders, institutions, and rabbis.
 In additional, our various food-based educational resources have spread this work into individual communities.

 The annual gathering of the New Jewish Food Movement!
 Join chefs, educators, rabbis, and foodies to learn about social justice, food ethics, Jewish values, and more.
 Dec 29, 2013 – Jan 1, 2014

 Community-Supported Agriculture connects communities to a local farm, providing seasonal produce to members and steady income to the farmer.
 Now in 60 sites.

 A week-long tour to explore the food movement in Israel, held in conjunction with the Heschel Center for Environmental Learning and Leadership.
-Returning 2013
+Fall 2014

 A health and cooking program which draws upon Jewish tradition to address challenges of maintaining a healthy diet in today’s world.
 Piloting in residential summer camps.

 Four-part series of cooking classes for new and expectant parents that gives parents tools to strengthen Jewish life as their family grows.
 Piloting in Brooklyn, NY.